ginkgo-project/ginkgo/README.md

   [git-cmake-format](https://github.com/gflegar/git-cmake-format) is our CMake helper for code formatting.

-For each of the non-CMake packages `gtest`, `gflags` and `RapidJSON`, Ginkgo first tries to find a local version of the packages and otherwise uses the internal version of this package.
-To force Ginkgo to use the internal version of a package, the CMake option `-DGINKGO_USE_INTERNAL_<package>=ON` can be set.
+By default, Ginkgo uses the internal version of each package.
+For each of the packages `GTEST`, `GFLAGS` and `RAPIDJSON` and `CAS`, it is possible to force Ginkgo to try to use an external version of a package.
+For this, set the CMake option `-DGINKGO_USE_EXTERNAL_<package>=ON`.

 ### Running the unit tests